RockiRider/vite-plugin-posthog/packages/vite-plugin-posthog/README.md

     <a href="https://www.npmjs.com/package/vite-plugin-posthog"><img src="https://img.shields.io/npm/l/vite-plugin-posthog" alt="License"></a>
 </p>

 Helps you integrate with PostHog specifically designed with Vite in mind.
-Sits on top of [Posthog's Web SDK](https://posthog.com/docs/libraries/js).
+Sits on top of [Posthog's Web Official SDK](https://posthog.com/docs/libraries/js).

 Currently compatible with **all** frameworks/libraries built by Vite, however we provide additional support for React (Hooks and Components) to make it easier to get started with React.